 The project aims to enable children with disabilities to develop their potentials and fully enjoy their right to education and social inclusion.

-One of the activities under the aforementioned Project is the realisation of a campaign at the national level with focus on Canton of Tuzla, aimed at raising public awareness of the importance of inclusive education, as well as combating prejudice against children and persons with disabilities, all with the aim of educating the wider public about possible alternative options to encourage systemic change in the medical paradigm towards a bio-psycho-social approach to disability.
+One of the activities under the aforementioned Project is the realisation of a campaign at the national level with greater focus on Canton of Tuzla, aimed at raising public awareness of the importance of inclusive education, as well as combating prejudice against children and persons with disabilities, all with the aim of educating the wider public about possible alternative options to encourage systemic change in the medical prardigm towards a bio-psycho-social approach to disability.

-Save the Children in North West Balkans seeks an agency/firm/organisation (from now on: the Agency) to plan and implement an informative awareness raising campaign focused on Tuzla Canton in particular and BiH in general; with the goal to put public attention on the importance of including children with disabilities in the local education system, and reducing prejudice against children with disabilities and their families.
+Save the Children in the North West Balkans seeks an agency/firm/organisation (from now on: the Agency) to plan and implement an informative awareness raising campaign focused on Tuzla Canton in particular and BiH in general; with the goal to put public attention on the importance of including children with disabilities in the local education system, and reducing prejudice against children with disabilities and their families.